-The authors have also written articles relating to the phonograph hobby for AntiqueWeek, In The Groove, For the Record, Fox Cities Magazine, The Sound Box, Yesteryear, and are editors of the Badger Talking Machine, the Wisconsin Illinois Musical Antique Phonograph Society newsletter.
+The authors have also written articles relating to the phonograph hobby for AntiqueWeek, In The Groove, For the Record, Fox Cities Magazine, The Sound Box, Yesteryear, and were editors of the Badger Talking Machine, the Wisconsin Illinois Musical Antique Phonograph Society newsletter.
 Their collection is also featured in the following books: Discovering Antique Phonographs 1877-1929; Antique Phonograph Gadgets, Gizmos and Gimmicks; Antique Phonograph Accessories & Contraptions; and Antique Phonograph Advertising.
-They received the MAPS Founding Fathers Award in 2006 for their contributions to the Michigan Antique Phonograph Society.
 Joan has her BS degree in Business/Interior Design.
 Robin has his BS and an MS degree in Technology Education.
 They are owners of Audio Antique LLC, a business that specializes in phonographs, Nippers, dolls, and related antiques from the Victorian period to the 1940s.
 Joan enjoys collecting the Nipper trademark dogs and Robin is enthralled by the technology of phonograph mechanisms and mechanical sound reproduction.
-Together they make a great team to present information on the Nipper trademark and the many Nipper collectibles.
+Together they make a great team to present information on the Nipper trademark, the many Nipper collectibles, and inventions of Thomas Edison.
 The authors can be contacted at: www.audioantique.com

 Robin and Joan Rolfs in Vintage Dress with Nippers